InspiredAccessFoundation/uct-locator/Setup/StartupLearning/BackEnd.md

 # Back-End
 The back-end of a web application contains everything that happens behind the scenes to make the product work.
-For the UCT Locator, there is a Node.js/Express web server and a MongoDB database.
+For the UCT Locator, there is a Node.js/Express web server and a Postgres database.

 ## Node.js
 [Node.js](https://nodejs.org/en/about/) is a JavaScript runtime environment.
 It is designed to build network applications, like web servers!